What We Do

 Workshops & Seminars

 Bringing in quality trainers from outside our team is a way to enhance training abilities.
 We regularly host workshops and seminars designed to enhance the training of the search and detection dogs by bringing in exceptional and recognized trainers from across the county.
 Check our Events page for our latest offerings.

 Several of our members serve as evaluators for National Certification Agencies including the National Search Dog Alliance and SARDUS.
 We believe that national certification for SAR dogs is important as it confirms a working dog is trained to a known high standard equivalent to other dogs at that level.

 Peer-based learning & training

-Through a model of peer-based learning and training, we involve other SAR K9 teams in joining us to share knowledge, ideas, and experience.
+Through a model of peer-based learning and training, we involve other SAR and Detection K9 teams in joining us to share knowledge, ideas, and experience.
 We open up our weekly trainings to other teams on a regular basis and hold peer-based training opportunities such as our annual Mt.
 Rainier snow training weekend.

 Web-based discussion groups

 Web-based discussion groups are an opportunity to bring together the K9SAR community into interactive discussions with a goal of sharing ideas and knowledge.